 A packed lunch costs 5JD p.p.

-For students, budget travellers, long-term travellers, bloggers, journalists wanting to write about Bedouin Directions and Wadi Rum, non-Jordanian residents, tour groups and people booking a long tour or multiple night stays we are happy to offer discounts.
+For students, budget travellers, long-term travellers, bloggers, journalists wanting to write about Bedouin Directions and Wadi Rum, non-Jordanian residents, tour groups and people booking a long tour or multiple night stays we are happy to offer discounts at our own discretion.

 For everyone we will do what we can to find a tour that meets your budget and tour preference.